JoeKnittel/MATLAB/README.md

 # MATLAB
 ## Risk-Taking in Perceptual-Motor Control

-This project contains information pertaining to undergraduate research I conducted under the guidance of Distinguished Professor of Psychology, Dr. David Rosenbaum, in the Laboratory for Cognition and Action at Pennsylvania State University.
+This project was completed as undergraduate research I conducted under the guidance of Distinguished Professor of Psychology, Dr. David Rosenbaum, in the Laboratory for Cognition and Action at Pennsylvania State University.

 **The experiment sought to devise a metric that would indicate individuals' level of risk-taking in their physical movements**.
 To that end, participants–we studied the motions of 25 undergraduate students–were presented with a series of clicking tasks whereby they were asked to click one of the two target regions on the screen (see image below) within a known period of time.